clabra/DataScience/courses/coursera/miningmassivedatasets/clustering.md

 Two questions:
 - How to decide if a point is near enough to assign it to a cluster?

-Mahalanobis distance is used measuring the likelihood of point belonging to currently nearest centroid
+Mahalanobis distance is used, it measures the likelihood of point belonging to currently nearest centroid

 ```
 Cluster has centroid C = (c1,...,cd) and standard deviations (s1,...,sd)